kc0bfv/SecurityTrainingGround/README.md

 # SecurityTrainingGround

 ## Installation
+I am hosting my current version of this on Dreamhost, which has been a really good hosting company for me.
+Many of these instructions are geared toward them, but in general the instructions are valid for other hosting setups.
+If you're hosting yourself, just remember that this uses Django.
+I tried to do no magic, so the regular Django setup instructions should work for you.

 ### Setup The Server
 If you're on Dreamhost, this is a bit of a pain right now.
 This code uses python 3, and Dreamhost has python 2 installed, so here's what I did: